This gallery contains 17 photos.

 About those carnations

 Carnations graced every table during the symposium, a reminder of the role this area once played in the flower industry as well.
 Since 1970, Wheat Ridge has celebrated its carnation glory with an annual Carnation Festival (history page).
-The last carnation grower in the area was Novachek Greenhouse, where carnations were grown from 1949 until finally phased out in 2008, a family occupation that spans three generations.
-Novacheks continue to grow bedding and garden plants at 26th and Youngfield.
+The last carnation grower in the area was Novacek Greenhouse, where carnations were grown from 1949 until finally phased out in 2008, a family occupation that spans three generations.
+Novaceks continue to grow bedding and garden plants at 26th and Youngfield.
 Read more about the history of Novacek Greenhouse.

 What killed the Colorado carnation industry that once employed 2,000 people, produced 400 million flowers a year, and made Colorado THE Carnation Capitol of the World?
 We got the story from Westminster City Council member Bob Briggs, once a carnation grower himself.
 The answer lies in international trade, dating to the days of the “Great Society,” in 1965 when President Lyndon Johnson wanted to give Colombian drug producers an alternative crop.
 By exporting the greenhouse technology and plant material and giving Colombia “favored nation” status, Congress enabled the flowers to enter the U.S. duty-free and costing “little more than the price of the box,” said Briggs.
 As these competitive imports blossomed, the local industry declined.